BB666/homework/README.md

  - Applications and scripts to import Zabbix templates, autoregister Zabbix agents and to clog RabbitMQ queue to trigger Zabbix alarm

 ### Requirements:
-Project has been successfully tested on Windows host, perhaps will work on Linux machine as well.
 Internet connection and following software are required:
  - Vagrant (tested with 1.8.5)
  - VirtualBox (tested with 5.1.6)
  - ssh, rsync (tested from CygWin 2.876)